marcel-gohsen/trec-ikat-website/docs/guidelines.md

 - Responses for this task should satisfy the same properties as for the (non-interactive) response generation task.
 - This task invites participants to apply various techniques to clarify information needs like asking clarifying questions or preference elicitation. <br> **Note**: Attempts at jailbreaking to reveal system details or to try to make the user simulator behave in an unintended way will result in disqualification.

-Technical documentation on how to operate the API will be released soon.
-However, a sample interaction with the simulation API can be found below.
+Technical documentation on how to operate the simulation API can be found [here](./simulation-api.md).

 #### API Output Example
 ```json